magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/layout-overview.md

 Instead, you override layout behavior by modifying only the page elements you want to change.

-Extending layout
+Extend a layout

 :	Layouts with instructions to override selected elements of a default layout.
 Magento merges the extending layout with the default or parent layout, overriding the elements you want to change.
 For more information, see <a href="{{ site.gdeurl }}frontend-dev-guide/layouts/layout-extend.html">Extend a layout</a>.

-Overriding layout
+Override a layout

 :	Alternative to Extend a layout; meaning, to completely change a default layout, you can override its behavior, including moving or removing blocks; modifying method arguments; removing all layout handle instructions; and setting XML attributes of blocks and containers.
 For more information, see <a href="{{ site.gdeurl }}frontend-dev-guide/layouts/layout-override.html">Override a layout</a>.

 <h2 id="layout_types">Layout file types</h2>

-Magento supports the following types of layouts:
+Magento supports these types of layouts:

 *	Default layouts&mdash;Layout files provided by Magento.
 Do not change these files unless they are in your custom module.